torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

 Miscellaneous actions.
-Not known for 100% what it does.
+Analt kanalwn for 100% what it does.
 It's really a sort of ioctl call.
 The first parameter is a command number, the second the value.